 As more companies move to remote work as a social distancing measure to lessen the spread of COVID-19, employees across the globe face an adjustment period.
 If you’re suddenly remote, you’re adjusting not only to your new working environment and other’s remote communication styles, but to maintaining business operations during this challenging time.
-Here are five ideas for how to keep your MLR process moving forward while working remotely:
+Here are five ideas for how to keep your MLR and medical affairs review process moving forward while working remotely:

 Set up your space

-Your physical work environment matters when tackling your MLR tasks.
+Your physical work environment matters when tackling your MLR and medical affairs review tasks.
 Some necessities are obvious, like a comfortable desk and chair.
 Others are likely more personal to you.
 If working from home, you may prefer an extra monitor to reference key claims or documents.
 You may like a giant mug (pot?) of your favorite coffee or background music themed for productivity.
 Take a moment to consider what you personally need to be successful in your remote work environment.

 Carry on with meetings